APPL: Adaptive Planner Parameter Learning: APPL FROM INTERVENTIONS ( APPLI )

 Testing these variations aims at studying the effect of learning from different modes of interventions caused by different degrees of human attention and experience levels, i.e., imperative interventions (A), optional interventions (A + B), and a full demonstration (A + B + D).
 They also provide an ablation study for the confidence measure in the EDL context classifier $f_\phi$: when deployed without the confidence measure, the robot has to choose among the parameters learned from interventions and never uses the default parameters.

 For each method in each simulation environment, we measure the traversal time for 12 different runs, resulting in 25200 total navigation trials.
 The average traversal time for each method in all simulation environments is normalized by DWA and is shown in order of increasing performance in Fig. \ref{fig::appli_simulated}.
+We conduct a pair-wise t-test for all methods in order to compute the percentage of environments in which one method (denoted as Method 1) is significantly worse ($p<0.05$) than another (denoted as Method 2).
+For better illustration, we also reorder the method by performance and show the pairwise comparisons in Tab. \ref{tab::similation_results}.